uoftcprg/pokerkit/docs/source/customizations.rst

    from pokertools import *

-   # 6-Max No-Limit Texas Hold'em
+   # Create a 6-Max No-Limit Texas Hold'em game.
    nlt = PokerGame(NoLimit, TexasHoldEmDefinition, Stakes(1, (1, 2)), (200,) * 6)

-   # Heads-Up Pot-Limit Omaha Hold'em
+   # Create a Heads-Up Pot-Limit Omaha Hold'em game.
    plo = PokerGame(PotLimit, OmahaHoldEmDefinition, Stakes(0, (10, 20)), (2000, 3000))

 Of course, PokerTools provide pre-configured poker games that allow simpler approach than the ones taken in the above